daniel-buza/polling-transformation/README.md

-# Transforming service to long-polling
+# Transforming service to redirect based long-polling

 ## Overview
 In this tutorial, a way to transform a standard synchronous service to a redirect-based long-polled service is presented.